tfb6251/msd_robot_arm_rev4/robot_status_leds/README.md

 ROS2 Humble package to set Adafruit NeoPixel (WS281x) LED strips to configured colors based on whether the robot is moving or static.

+NOTE: Package was left mostly untested due to time constraints.

 ## Installation (Raspberry Pi 4)
 1. System prerequisites (on Raspberry Pi OS):
    - Update and install python3-pip: